JetF0x/MyFreeTeamSpeakNJS-Release/README.txt

 run 'npm install'

-go to config & open database.js and put your mongodb information.
+go to config and open database.js and put your mongodb information.

 run 'node server.js'